And… how to make sure you’re not making cow parsley cordial !

-This elderflower cordial recipe is a slight change from our normal blog posts, but this is perfect for young and old alike.
-Very refreshing, and great at this time of year and into the summer months.
+This elderflower cordial recipe is a slight change from our normal blog posts, but this is perfect drink for young and old alike.
+Very refreshing, and great at this time of year (late Spring) and into the summer months.
+Fun to pick the flowers with your children and easy for kids to make with a little adult supervision.

-From early June (in the South) Elderflower will start to appear, later, as you go North.
-Typically found in hedgerows, but can be almost anywhere.
+From early June (in the South) Elderflower will start to appear; later, as you go North.
+Typically found in hedgerows, and can be found almost anywhere.
+Having chatted to a friend (who mistakenly made a whole batch of cow parsley cordial) I thought I’d also show how to find elderflower, so if you don’t know for sure – please look further down the post.

 Ok, so once you have the correct flower you will need to collect 50 flower heads.
 Note: pick flowers higher than your thighs, higher than the tallest dog 😉